jimbeaudoin/docker-java/README.md

 docker-java
 ===========

-Docker containers with different version of Java.
+Docker containers with different version of Java based on various Linux distribution.